PRIDE-Archive/pridepy/paper/paper.md

 # Acknowledgments

 We would like to thank the PRIDE Archive team and contributors to this project for their invaluable input and feedback.
 The work is supported by core funding from the European Molecular Biology Laboratory (EMBL) and the Wellcome Trust [grant numbers 208391/Z/17/Z and 223745/Z/21/Z], and the BBSRC grant ‘DIA-Exchange’ [BB/X001911/1].
 Thanks to Enrique Audain, Jonas Scheid, J. Sebastian Paez, and Dai Chengxin for their contributions to the benchmarking study.
+Thanks to Santiago Insua from an EBI instrastructure team for his support deploying multiple AWS machines in different locations for the benchmark.

 # References